 S-Docs Button or link URL:

 You can include additional email attachments to your outbound email by specifying the document ID or attachment ID parameters.
-Keep in mind, these records need to exist within Salesforce prior to the document generation process so their IDs can be included in the URL.
+Keep in mind that these records need to exist within Salesforce prior to the document generation process so their IDs can be included in the URL.
 Attachments use the parameter “aid=” followed by a comma delimited list of Salesforce IDs corresponding to attachment records.
 Salesforce documents use the parameter “did=” and the list of Salesforce IDs for the document record.
 S-Docs Button or link URL with additional attachments from attachment related list and documents tab:

 This option can create documents and emails from the Salesforce platform whenever a field is set to a particular value.
 You can therefore use workflow rules to update a field value, which in turn can generate and optionally email documents through S-Docs.
 This option is ideal for behind-the-scenes document generation and distribution.
 It is also ideal for mobile devices, since it is a field change that runs a process without further user interaction.
 For example, you can easily add a custom picklist field on a mobile page layout.
 The user simply changes the value and saves the record.
 All document processing is handled post-save on the Salesforce platform.
 You can also do this without even prompting the user through workflow rules!